The Informed Investor

 Learn more about David Bromelkamp

 Hello!
 I’m Dave, the founder and chief executive officer of Allodium Investment Consultants, located in Minneapolis, MN.
 I am also the author of AdvisorSmart for the Individual Investor: Your Guide to Selecting a Financial Advisor to Get Better Financial Advice.
-I enjoy educating individual and institutional investors about financial planning and investing.
+I am dedicated to educating individual and institutional investors about financial planning and investing.
 When I’m not helping people make investment decisions, I enjoy traveling, hiking and spending time with my wife and family.

 The information provided is for educational purposes only and is not intended to be, and should not be construed as, investment, legal or tax advice.
 Allodium makes no warranties with regard to the information or results obtained by its use and disclaim any liability arising out of your use of or reliance on the information.
 It should not be construed as an offer, solicitation or recommendation to make an investment.
 The information is subject to change and, although based upon information that Allodium considers reliable, is not guaranteed as to accuracy or completeness.
 Past performance is not a guarantee or a predictor of future results of either the indices or any particular investment.